-Philosophical: Grounded in Critical Hip-Hop Theory
+Philosophical: Anchored in Critical Hip-Hop Theory

 The Cultural Soul Project has a deep concern with how marginalized populations formulate and negotiate identity, while simultaneously finding a sense of meaning, being, and purpose within various contexts of marginalization.
-As such, we submit that hip-hop, an indigenous, inner city cultural art form created in postindustrial urban America, can provide hope, possibility and resistance against the social, structural, and psychological marginalization that one confronts in society.
+As such, we submit that hip-hop, an indigenous, inner-city cultural art form created in postindustrial urban America, can provide hope, possibility and resistance against the social, structural, and psychological marginalization that one confronts in society.

-The Cultural Soul Project contends that hip-hop, as a cultural art form, can provide vivid articulation about the social conditions and social realities of inner city urban living, while providing respite from, and having fun within, the contemporary reality of inner city urban life.
-At the Cultural Soul Project, we assert that a Critical Hip-Hop Theory has the capacity to be transformational within the context of inner city urban America and creative with the resources at its disposal.
+The Cultural Soul Project contends that hip-hop, as a cultural art form, can provide vivid articulation about the social conditions and social realities of inner-city urban living, while providing respite from, and having fun within, the contemporary reality of inner-city urban life.
+At the Cultural Soul Project, we assert that a Critical Hip-Hop Theory has the capacity to be transformational within the context of inner-city urban America and creative with the resources at its disposal.